-Shane Gagnon, Clarity’s Director of Operations in Vancouver, recently had a hunch that he decided to dig into.
-His hunch was that Canadian employers seem to have a tendency to hire CPAs over non-designated professionals (MBAs, CFA’s, undergraduate finance/business degree holders) within their Financial Planning and Analysis (FP&A) functions.
-This is in contrast to American companies where MBAs, and the like, seem more prevalent.
+Is it true that Canadian employers have a tendency to hire CPAs over non-designated professionals (MBAs, CFA’s, undergraduate finance/business degree holders) within their Financial Planning and Analysis (FP&A) functions?
+With U.S. based companies, an emphasis on MBAs and the like, seem to be more prevalent for FP&A roles.

 How many CPA/Accountants make up Amazon’s FP&A team?
 22%